 Old School Intergenerational Projects

-A newly incorporated not-for-profit community organization
+A not-for-profit community organization

 Old School creates opportunities for intergenerational empathy and understanding through the arts.
 Programs are designed to support older adults in living a more fulfilled and enriched life and invite young people to engage with their communities and the arts.
 Each generation benefits greatly from building relationships with one another.